-&lt;sup>104 John Chrysostom, Homilies on Philippians, XII, vv.
+104 John Chrysostom, Homilies on Philippians, XII, vv.
 13-14.

-&lt;sup>105 See Isaiah 59:20, 27:9.
+105 See Isaiah 59:20, 27:9.

-&lt;sup>106 Athanasius of Alexandria, Four Discourses Against the Arians, III, xxv, 25.
+106 Athanasius of Alexandria, Four Discourses Against the Arians, III, xxv, 25.

-calling are irrevocable' (Romans 11:26).'
+'Who shall separate us from the love of Christ?'
+'The gifts of God' and 'the grace of His calling are irrevocable' (Romans 11:26).'
 It is the Spirit then which is in God, and not us viewed in our own selves.
 As we are sons and gods because of the Word in us, so we shall be in the Son and in the Father, and we shall be accounted to have become one in Son and in Father, because the Spirit is in us, which is in the Word, which is in the Father.
 When a man falls from the Spirit for any wickedness, if he repents after his fall, the grace remains irrevocably to such as are willing.
 Otherwise he who has fallen is no longer in God, because that Holy Spirit and Paraclete which is in God has deserted him.
 But the sinner shall be in him to whom he has subjected himself, as took place in Saul's instance; for the Spirit of God departed from him and an evil spirit was afflicting him (1 Samuel 16:14 LXX).
 God's enemies hearing this ought to be embarrassed, and no longer pretend themselves equal to God.
 But they neither understand nor endure faithful words (Proverbs 29:7 LXX loosely), but find them heavy even to hear."

-John Cassian stated that Paul hurried toward the goal of the high calling of God without swerving, having fought the good fight and having won the battle by the chastisement of the flesh.
+John Cassian stated107 that Paul hurried toward the goal of the high calling of God without swerving, having fought the good fight and having won the battle by the chastisement of the flesh.
 A similar reward is available to all who look forward to Christ's Coming.